shadowga/website/_docs/2/e-branding.md

 Keeping track of our theme helps to keep everything clean around here.
 For highlights, we will use the same type of red but dark blues use `#3c5675` (hsl: `212,32,34` and rgb: `60,86,117`) while light blues use `#88a6c5` (hsl: `210,34,65` and rgb: `136,166,197`) instead.
 Black text isn't entirely black either, it's actually `#444444` (hsl: `0,0,26` and rgb: `68,68,68`).

+### Press kit
+We have a press kit you can download for a sample of our logos, fonts, and colours.